Budgeting and the Operating Fund

 Academic Divisions – Budgets and actual year-end results for academic divisions are highly dependent on enrolment.
 It is important that academic divisions monitor enrolments closely.
-For further information and tools to assist divisions, please refer to the Monitoring and Forecasting section of the Planning and Budget website.
+For further information and tools to assist divisions, please contact the Planning and Budget Office.

 One option for dealing with forecasted variances is to reallocate budget from one account to another where appropriate, and where allowable.
 Refer to Budget Changes – The Decision Process and Operating Budget Changes – Authorizations and Procedures.

 For further information on key dates related to the Planning and Budget Schedule, please refer to the Planning Process section of the Planning and Budget website.

 Following are some additional dates for divisional level financial administrators.
 Each division will have its own deadlines to meet university deadlines for divisions.
 Departmental business officers should contact their divisional financial office for divisional deadlines.

 - Preliminary Divisional Budget letters for the next fiscal year issued to divisions.

 - Revised/Updates versions issued as needed.

 - Divisions complete and input Phase I budget into FIS by early April.

 - Final Divisional Budget letters issued to reflect inter-divisional transfers and changes to divisional revenues and recoveries.

 - Phase II of budget process is completed by divisions and returned to Budget Department.